madfunkydemon/madfunkydemon.github.io/_posts/2009-02-13-replacing-the-os-x-login-image.md

 created: 1234522124
 categories:
 - os x
+permalink: /2009/february/5/replacing-os-x-login-image
 ---
-<p>You need to replace the system default image.
+<p>If you need to replace the system default image in Leopard OS X 10.5.
 You can do this easily from the terminal:</p>
 <pre>
 sudo cp /System/Library/CoreServices/DefaultDesktop.jpg /System/Library/CoreServices/DefaultDesktop.jpg.bak